briandgomez/Study/Security+/Security Operations.md

     - Create a set of conclusions regarding the incident backed up by facts
     - Do not use tunnel vision.
 There can be multiple causes for the breach

-- <u>Threat hunting</u>: searching for threats that already exist before alerts or alarms go off
+- <u>Threat hunting</u>: searching for threats not caught by regular security monitoring

 # Digital Forensics